ann-gge/usermanipulation/README.md

 * The application will be available at ```localhost:{port}```
 * From postman, this can be verified by hitting this corresponding endpoints.
-* CURL for the exposed apis:
-      * Save user api -
+* CURL for save user api -

 ```curl --location --request POST 'localhost:8080/api/users' \
 --header 'Content-Type: application/json' \
 --data-raw '[{